 In my classes I instruct Balasana or a version of a foetal position in different planes, many times throughout.
 I like to work with a work-rest attitude to yoga where we engage energy and then come back to a place where we gather back in again, so that we’re not creating agitation or overwhelm.

-We can do a foetal position, yes, in child pose face down on the ground but also often laying on the side on our back in Apanasana with the knees drawn into the chest or even upright on to the balls of our feet with our heels lifted and curling in, or feet on the ground or heels on a block to curl in and rest there.
+We can do a foetal position, yes, in child pose face down on the ground but also often laying on the side, on our back in Apanasana with the knees drawn into the chest or even upright on to the balls of our feet with our heels lifted and body curled in, or seated on our bottom, feet on the ground holding around the front of the shins.

 We can also use this protective space in more dynamic postures, such as fully dropping down the front body in a lunge or standing with bent legs, dropping the torso fully down onto the thighs and letting the head and arms release – this standing child pose is a great decompressor for the spine, simply hanging to let gravity punctuate postures where the lower back and neck hold so much weight to stand upright.